abhi3700/my_coding_toolkit/heroku.md

 But the catch is that `PORT=$PORT` is not needed.
 We can simply use `web: ./target/release/rust-api-heroku`.

 > The address host should be `0.0.0.0`, **NOT** ~~`127.0.0.1`/`localhost`/`::1`/`0.0.0.1`~~.

+## Environment Vars

+- For web app, add `PORT` as an environment variable.
+Don't rename it to some other name.
+This is so, inherently, heroku sets PORT dynamically for an App.

 ## Deployment